 It is also useful to mention that the application is free, and that there are no in-app purchases to worry about.
 All of the content within the application is backed by clinical studies, so there is no need to worry about information quality.

 You can look at CareClinic’s health app as your number one tool for regaining a healthy hormonal balance.
 It will help you stick to your treatment plan, so that you can forget about the unpleasant symptoms you experienced and avoid serious complications.
+You may use CareClinic as a simple but effective symptom tracker app.

 As you will see, Hashimoto’s thyroiditis is a condition that can be successfully managed with synthetic hormones (levothyroxine).
 Nevertheless, for the majority of us medication adherence can be a genuine challenge, as there are so many things to handle as part of the daily life.